mongodb/docs-app-services/source/includes/warn-terminate-sync-client-reset.rst

    Your client must implement a client reset handler to restore Sync.
 This handler can discard or attempt to recover unsynchronized changes.

-   - Learn how to perform a :ref:`Client Reset using the Realm Flutter SDK <flutter-client-reset>`.
+   - Learn how to perform a :ref:`Client Reset using the Flutter SDK <flutter-client-reset>`.
-   - Learn how to perform a :ref:`Client Reset using the Realm Java SDK <java-client-resets>`.
+   - Learn how to perform a :ref:`Client Reset using the Java SDK <java-client-resets>`.
-   - Learn how to perform a :ref:`Client Reset using the Realm .NET SDK <dotnet-client-resets>`.
+   - Learn how to perform a :ref:`Client Reset using the .NET SDK <dotnet-client-resets>`.
-   - Learn how to perform a :ref:`Client Reset using the Realm Node SDK <node-client-resets>`.
+   - Learn how to perform a :ref:`Client Reset using the Node SDK <node-client-resets>`.
-   - Learn how to perform a :ref:`Client Reset using the Realm React Native SDK <react-native-client-resets>`.
+   - Learn how to perform a :ref:`Client Reset using the React Native SDK <react-native-client-resets>`.
-   - Learn how to perform a :ref:`Client Reset using the Realm Swift SDK <ios-client-resets>`.
+   - Learn how to perform a :ref:`Client Reset using the Swift SDK <ios-client-resets>`.